rndusr/torf-cli/README.rst

 ========

-torf-cli is a command line tool that can create, read and edit torrent files and magnet URIs and verify that a file system path contains a torrent's data.
+torf-cli is a command line tool that can create, read and edit torrent files and magnet URIs.
+It can also verify a file system path against a torrent and provide detailed errors.
+When creating a torrent, it can find an existing torrent with the same name and files and copy its piece hashes to the freshly created torrent to avoid hashing the files again.

 The output is pleasant to read for humans or easy to parse with common CLI tools.